rock-staar-gksePWvWcWc-unsplash.jpg

 About

-Connek JA is a grassroots organization and resource center that provides networking and socialization that connects queer Jamaicans within and outside of Jamaica, fosters a sense of belonging and inclusion through programming, offers financial and educational information, and advocates for changes in policy for the queer community in Jamaica and beyond.
+Connek JA is a grassroots organization and resource center that connects queer Caribbean people in Jamaica, in the U.S. and throughout the diaspora.
+Connek JA fosters a sense of belonging and inclusion through programming, offers financial and educational information, and advocates for changes in policy for the queer community in Jamaica and beyond.

 Our goals are:

-• To connect queer people and allies in and outside of Jamaica through events in Jamaica and NYC.
+• To connect queer people and allies in and outside of Jamaica through events in Jamaica and in the US.

-• To maintain a transnational presence as a traveling resource center with programming in Jamaica and NYC.
+• To maintain a transnational presence as a traveling resource center with programming in Jamaica and the US.

 • To collaborate and harness resources for organizations in Jamaica doing non-profit work to support the LGBTQIA+ community there.